-According to the Association for Behavioral and Cognitive Therapies, CBT is designed to help people determine what is supporting a poor behavior right now, and what will need to change in order for that behavior to stop.
+According to the Association for Behavioral and Cognitive Therapies, CBT is designed to help people determine what is supporting poor behavior and what needs to change for that behavior to stop.
 CBT is often called a “targeted therapy” for this reason.
-While prior trauma, childhood issues or other triggers may have had a role to play in the start of the behavior, the emphasis is on what is happening right now.
-The sessions move quickly, and attempt to bring results in a short period of time.
+While prior trauma, childhood issues or other triggers may have had a role to play in the start of the behavior, the emphasis is on what is happening right now.1 The sessions tend to move quickly, and often bring results in a short period of time.

-- The therapist and the patient review the last session’s work.
+- A review of the last session’s work

-- The patient outlines challenges coming up in the next week.
+- Patient outlines challenges coming up in the next week

-- The two develop strategies to handle those challenges.
+- Therapist and patient develop strategies to handle those challenges

-- The person is assigned homework based on those challenges.
+- Patient is assigned homework based on listed challenges

 - Social phobias